acrossfields/idilsezer/en/background/project_aiweb.md

     </tr>
     <tr class="table-bgsub-details">
       <td colspan="3">
         <p>A personally maintained website serving as a digital scrapbook, showcasing a collection of more than 50,000 words of original content written in English, including essays, poetry, and fiction, in addition to translated and credited content.
-Due to the personal nature of its content, disclosure of the website's name and URL is subject to request.</p>
+Due to its personal nature, disclosure of the website's name and URL is subject to request.</p>
       </td>
     </tr>
   </table>